Libera-Chat/cryptomelane/README.md

 list `excludes` with CIDR strings.
 Users on these ranges will not be counted towards the limit.

+For testing, you can set `log_only` to have the bot log behaviour to its logger but not actually take any action (though note it will still state it killed the user)

 ## How this all works

 This relies on solanum TESTMASK on startup to gain insight into numbers, and from